RichardKnop/machinery/README.md

 ```

 I recommend to run the integration tests when making changes to the code.
 Due to Machinery being composed of several parts (worker, client) which run independently of each other, integration tests are important to verify everything works as expected.

+You need to have RabbitMQ, Redis, Memcache and MongoDB running on localhost in order for integration tests to pass.